Skip to Main Content

 Students tab: The Students tab lists the names of all your students with their dates of last access and their overall grades.
 You can only see overall grades if you’ve set up the overall grade for the course.
 Students with grading accommodations have a purple flag with their name.

-You can switch to the Students tab to view an overall picture of each student’s engagement.
+You can switch to the Students tab to view an individual picture of each student’s engagement.
 What the grading status text means:

 • Nothing to grade - student(s) have not yet made any submissions.